AnferneeDev/Clear_Feed/README.md

 You are free to:

 - Share — copy and redistribute the material in any medium or format.

 - Adapt — remix, transform, and build upon the material.

 Under the following terms:

 - Attribution — give appropriate credit.

 - NonCommercial — you may not use the material for commercial purposes.

 - ShareAlike — distribute contributions under the same license.

-Add a LICENSE.txt file with the full license text for compliance.

 ---

 ## Contact

 **Anfernee Pichardo**

 [LinkedIn](https://www.linkedin.com/in/anfernee-pichardo-0787a637a/) • your.email@example.com

 Project Link: [https://github.com/AnferneeDev/Clear_Feed](https://github.com/AnferneeDev/Clear_Feed)